Tax prep: 5 things you can do right now

 Some people wait until the last minute to work on their income taxes.
 Not you.
 You want to be ready to roll so you can cross taxes off your “to do” list and make the most of the money you earn.

-1. Organize your list of tax documents.
+1. Organize your tax documents.

 - Social Security numbers for you, your spouse, and your dependents (if applicable)